dmairs/botse/docs/adventurer/items/inventory.md

 Once a pet has been placed in a ready slot, **it cannot go back into your pack**.
 If a game effect forces you to put a pet into your pack, you must instead [discard](/docs/glossary/discard) it.
 One such game effect that might force this is the Native enemy skill [Freeze](/docs/battles/enemy-skills/freeze) in [Skyrim](/docs/campaign/provinces/skyrim).

 <a href="https://support.chiptheorygames.com/support/solutions/articles/33000291972" target="_blank">Source</a>

+---

+**Can you use items in your Pack outside of battle?**

+Within battle, items must be in ready slots in order to use them.
+Outside of battle, items can be used from either your ready slots or your pack.

+<a href="https://support.chiptheorygames.com/support/solutions/articles/33000294285" target="_blank">Source</a>
 :::